 The Real Question: Is HiNative Any Good?

 All in all, HiNative does exactly what it sets out to do.
 You can get your answers about a language / culture answered quickly and accurately.
-I can imagine two types of users already: One who actively asks lots of questions and uses HiNative as a study tool, and another who just occasionally asks questions when they need something answered.
-Whoever you are, HiNative does work well and is a pleasure to use.
+I can imagine two types of users already: one who actively asks lots of questions and uses HiNative as a study tool, and another who just occasionally asks questions when they need something answered.
+Whoever you are, HiNative works well and is a pleasure to use.
 And, because it's mobile-first, you'll be able to use it on the go.

 If you can use some common sense and question screening abilities, HiNative is incredibly useful.
 It’s pretty one of a kind in terms of how fast you’ll get answers and how easy it is to use.
 Plus, it isn’t attached to social media platforms, so you don’t have the added pressure or embarrassment that comes with asking questions on other sites.